 The Board considers that diversity within the Group refers to characteristics or factors such as religion, race, ethnicity, language, gender, sexual orientation, disability, age or any other area of potential difference.

-Subject to the PNG aspects referred to above, the Company’s diversity policy states the Group is to do the following:
+The Company’s diversity policy states the Group is to do the following:

 - Attract and retain a skilled and diverse workforce from the communities in which its operations are located.

 - Promote and maintain a work environment that values and utilises the contributions of employees with diverse backgrounds, experience and perspectives.

 - Take action against inappropriate workplace behaviour including discrimination, harassment, bullying, victimisation and vilification.

 - Set measurable objectives for gender diversity that will be monitored and reviewed annually.